JamesJonesArchive/UsfCAStokenAuth/README.md

 The 'ExampleHttp2' is using an explicit url _but_ that url matches the value of the 'exampleResource' key and will be handled by the plugin similarly to 'ExampleResource' and 'ExampleHttp1'.

-The 'ExampleHttp3' does not specify the URL but does specify an 'appKey'.
-The 'appKey' will be used to match the URL value and provide it to the $http service.
+The 'ExampleHttp3' does not specify the URL but does specify an 'tokenKey'.
+The 'tokenKey' will be used to match the URL value and provide it to the $http service.

 The 'ExampleHttp4' is a hybrid.
-Specifying the 'appKey' associates it with the token associated with it.
+Specifying the 'tokenKey' associates it with the token associated with it.
 The URL can be something different you know shares that token but is a different url.
 This allows you to have URL variations associated with the same token.

-Finally, the 'listAgain' method of 'ExampleResource' uses the hybrid using both an explicit URL and 'appKey' associated with that token.
+Finally, the 'listAgain' method of 'ExampleResource' uses the hybrid using both an explicit URL and 'tokenKey' associated with that token.

 In summary, for $resource (or $http), you'll need to inject the 'tokenAuth' service into your service or controller to use the convience method.
 Then you can use the 'tokenAuth.getResourceUrl' for the URL but you can use different combinations.
 The plugin handles the rest and stores your tokens and such.
 Make sure your application has a unique 'applicationUniqueId' defined in your constant (this will keep your storage distinct from any other instances of applications using this plugin).